They’re constraining

 But even if we choose to provide enhancements exclusively for cutting edge browsers that support them, there’s still several limitations and issues we need to tackle.

-Thanks to Amy for editing this article and making this as simple and inclusive as possible. 🙌
+Thanks to Amy for editing this article. 🙌

 Sign up to my newsletter